 VIEW: Our full list of best acoustic guitars

-5 Best Acoustic-Electric Guitars
+5 Best Acoustic-Electric Guitars in 2018

 This model’s thin-line body gives the player incredible comfort, top-fret access, and a perfect sound for on-stage use.